Knowledge drives change.

 Our officers need to understand Indigenous history, colonization, and the effects of residential schools, and they need to know about our sometimes strained relations with Black Canadians, people of colour, and gender diverse communities.

 C-CPR, with your help, can define a unified vision for Canadian police education.
-Join 200 other members in 10 provinces and 1 territory today: Join Now!
+Join 200 other members in 10 provinces and 1 territory today: Become a member now!

 Our History